CityOfNewYork/patterns-scripts/readme.md

 * [Newsletter](src/newsletter) - Enhances an embedded Mailchimp form with validation
 * [Observe](src/observe) - A wrapper around the Intersection Observer API that creates an scroll watch on a scrollable element
 * [Spinner](src/spinner) - Generic process or loading spinner animation
-* [Themes](src/themes) - A CSS theme cycling utility that toggles the document classname and sets the user preference to local storage
+* [Themes](src/themes) - A CSS theme cycling utility that toggles the document classname and saves the user preference to local storage
 * [Toggle](src/toggle) - Multi-purpose element visibility toggle
 * [Tooltips](src/tooltips) - An accessible tooltip toggle and positioning
 * [Track](src/track) - Auto click tracking for Google Analytics and Webtrends